sahat/jsrecipes/posts/backend/socketio-basics.md

 #### Setting up socket.io client

-In the same directory as 'app.js', create a file called index.html.
+In the same directory as 'app.js', create a file called *index.html*.
 We will store both javascript and HTML inside this file.
-[Jquery](http://jquery.com/) is used to expedite the data registration process.
+[JQuery](http://jquery.com/) is used to expedite the data & click registration process.
+Just like our SocketIO server, our client will emit and respond to events.

 ##### index.html